 - Complete the wizard and wait some time for the changes to propagate.

-When you use a smart host, Message Recall Reports might show incorrect status of recall operation (because email sent externally cannot be recalled).
-You can fix in two ways, using mail flow rules (transport rules):
+If you use a smart host and your message recall reports show incorrect status of recall operation, you can fix in two ways, using mail flow rules (transport rules):

 - By modifying your smart host rule: